Lelmicox/Lelmicox/README.md

 ### Hey there 👋

-I'm Wisdom, a full stack software developer and UI designer based in Nigeria.
+I'm lelmicox, a full stack software developer and UI designer based in Nigeria.

 I mostly work on web development, clean architecture, and automated workflows—using PHP, Python, JavaScript, and custom styling.